 Waste that may be offensive in nature but has no identified risk of infection, such as hygiene waste and sanitary protection like nappies and incontinence pads, can be appropriately bagged and disposed of in normal household waste bins.

 The request for a clinical waste collection should be requested by a medical profession/doctor/surgeon – once we have received the request we will contact you to set up your collection.

 This includes the safe collection and disposal of sharps boxes that contain needles, syringes or other sharp instruments.

-You will get one collection per quarter (every 13 weeks) as part of the service and your collection will take place between 7:30am – 12pm on the same day as your usual bin collections.
-Someone will need to be home to sign for collection.
+You are entitled to one collection per quarter (every 13 weeks) as part of the service and your collection will take place between 7:30am – 12pm on the allocated day, advised at the time of booking.

 Sharps and sharps boxes must not be placed in either normal household or recycling waste bins

 Here are some frequently asked questions about this service.

 Please complete the application form to request a sharps box collection.

 All records of collection are confidential and all waste is taken to a special incinerator where it is destroyed.